medplum/medplum/packages/docs/docs/charting/index.md

 ## Summarizing Patient History

 When summarizing patient history, gathering demographic data from the [Patient](/docs/api/fhir/resources/patient.mdx) resource is a basic first step.
-You can also query all resources related to a given patient from the `/Patient/$everything` endpoint.
+You can also query all resources related to a given patient from the [Patient `$everything`](/docs/api/fhir/operations/patient-everything) endpoint.

 Depending on your use case, `$everything` may be verbose to summarize in a chart, so queries for specific resources like active [CarePlans](/docs/api/fhir/resources/careplan.mdx), [MedicationRequests](/docs/api/fhir/resources/medicationrequest.mdx), [Conditions](/docs/api/fhir/resources/condition.mdx) may be more appropriate.
 [Search](/docs/search/) is useful to construct the specific queries that will give the context needed for a chart.